Matthew-Dove/ContainerExpressions/README.md

 * Changed exception throwing function from `void ThrowError<T>` to `T ThrowError<T>`, allowing it to be used in more places that need a result (*such as switch pattern matching*).
 * Removed `WhenT1Async`, due to the use of generics there was no difference between that, and `WhenT1` (*i.e. the non-async version*).
+* Removed the string alias `Message` used in logging, and replaced it with a `Format` type; which has the message template, as well as the args.